 The Cost of Living Concession is available to assist those on low or fixed income to help with the cost of living expenses such as electricity, water, gas, medical bills and/or council rates.

 To check your eligibility, contact the Department for Communities and Social Inclusion (DSCI) Concessions Hotline 1800 307 758 or visit www.sa.gov.au/concessions.

 The Local Government Act requires Councils to rebate the rates payable on some land.
 Specific provisions are made pursuant to Section 161 and 166 for land used for health services, community services, religious purposes, public cemeteries, and educational institutions.
 This rebate is not applicable to rateable properties owned or managed by community groups holding a licence pursuant to the Liquor Licensing Act 1992.

 Section 182 of the Local Government Act permits the Council, on the application of a ratepayer, to partially or wholly remit rates or to postpone rates, on the basis of hardship.
-Where a ratepayer is suffering hardship in paying rates he/she is invited to contact the rates section on 8621 2316 to discuss the matter.
-Such enquiries are treated confidentially.
+Where a ratepayer is suffering hardship in paying rates he/she is invited to contact Council's Rates Officer on 8621 2316 to discuss the matter.
+All enquiries are treated confidentially.

 In assessing each application Council will give consideration to the following: